13 May What should you consider before installing or investing in an Energy Storage System (ESS)?

 Chemical Storage: Lead-acid batteries, Lithium-ion batteries

 Renewable energy contributes increasingly to the total energy supply every year.
-With renewable energy resources such as solar and wind energy becoming globally widespread, chemical energy storage.
+With renewable energy resources such as solar and wind energy becoming globally widespread, chemical energy storage is also getting more popular.

 Chemical-based ESS offer higher energy efficiency and energy density compared to mechanical-based ESS.
 As renewable energy becomes available to more people, a small but powerful and compact ESS becomes a viable solution that overcomes renewable energy drawbacks like intermittency.